Particular/docs.particular.net/nservicebus/operations/async-analyzer.md

 ## Limitations

 This analyzer inspects only the APIs contained on the classes and interfaces as described in the previous section.
-Other asynchronous operations on NServiceBus APIs are not analyzed.
+Other asynchronous methods on NServiceBus APIs are not analyzed.

 The analyzer checks for ignored `Task`s returned from the scanned methods.
-If the `Task` is assigned to a variable or passed to another method, the analyzer will not analyze this `Task`'s usage any further.
+If the `Task` is assigned to a variable, passed to another method or one if its members are accessed, the analyzer will not analyze this `Task`'s usage any further.

 ## Enabling the analyzer